Kalahari Journals

 Indexing & Abstracting: IJAE is index in Worldcat, Jstor, Google Scholar, EconLit, Research Gate...

-articles will be check through Turnitin Software before the publication of the
+All the articles will be check through Turnitin Software before the publication of the journal.

 Abbreviation: Int.
 J. Appled Econom.